-Sometimes—out of curiosity, upon putting away the dog's file after the appointment, I would take a quick peak to see what the diagnosis turned out to be.
-In most cases, these dogs with dry noses were given a clean bill of health, but there were times certain problems were found.
-So after initially assuming that the owners were perhaps overly concerned and most likely wasting their money on a useless vet visit, I started thinking that overall it never hurts to be overly cautious.
+Sometimes—out of curiosity upon putting away the dog's file after the appointment—I would take a quick peek to see what the diagnosis turned out to be.
+In most cases, these dogs with dry noses were given a clean bill of health, but there were times when certain problems were found.
+So after initially assuming that the owners were perhaps overly concerned and most likely wasting their money on a useless vet visit, I started thinking that it never hurts to be overly cautious.

-The main question though remains, is a dry nose in dogs a sign of a potential problem?
+The main question, though, remains: Is a dry nose in dogs a sign of a potential problem?
 Can the level of humidity of the dog's nose really reveal something is amiss?
-We often attribute a cold, wet nose as a sign of a healthy dog.
+We often associate a cold, wet nose with a healthy dog.
 I am not sure where it all started, but there seems to be a strong belief that a dry nose is a reliable sign of the dog being sick.
 Indeed, that's the main reason why I got so many phone calls from concerned owners scheduling a vet appointment in the first place.
-They often told me: "My dog has a dry nose, I am afraid he is sick."
+They often told me: "My dog has a dry nose; I am afraid he is sick."

 What Makes a Dog's Nose Wet?

 What makes a dog's nose wet?
 If you own a dog, most likely you're familiar with that cold, wet feeling you get as your dog walks by you sniffing and making "nose contact" with your skin.
 There are several possible explanations for the wet nose.
-Your dog's nose may be wet because your dog will occasionally lick it, and therefore, keeps it moisturized and cool.
+Your dog's nose may be wet because your dog will occasionally lick it, keeping it moisturized and cool.

-So Makes a Dog's Nose Dry?
+So What Makes a Dog's Nose Dry?

-Back at the animal hospital I used to work for, I recall a vet comparing the dog's nose to our lips and how our lips are often dry depending on how dry the climate is or the environment in our homes.
-This seemed to me an effective explanation.
+Back at the animal hospital where I used to work, I recall a vet comparing the dog's nose to our lips and how our lips are often dry depending on how dry the climate is or the environment in our homes.
+This seemed to be an effective explanation.
 After all, just like dogs lick their noses, we lick our lips often and this often helps reduce that dry feeling we get now and then.

 Let's first take a look at environmental factors that may cause a dog's nose to be dry.
-A dog's dry nose may therefore be the result of living in a dry home environment, sleeping near a source of heat or simply lying in the sun.
-If your dog loves snoozing next to the wood stove, fireplace or near the heating vents, suspect dry heat as a cause for his dry nose.
+A dog's dry nose may, therefore, be the result of living in a dry home environment, sleeping near a source of heat, or simply lying in the sun.
+If your dog loves snoozing next to the woodstove, fireplace, or near the heating vents, suspect dry heat as a cause for his dry nose.